vgmstream/vgmstream/BUILD.md

 ## Compilation requirements

-**GCC**: you need GCC and MAKE somewhere in path.
+**GCC**: you need GCC and MAKE somewhere in PATH.
 In Windows this means one of these:
 - MinGW-w64 (32bit version): https://sourceforge.net/projects/mingw-w64/
 - MSYS2 with the MinGW-w64_shell (32bit) package: https://msys2.github.io/